timmarkhuff/fridgemon/README.md

 </div>

 #### Protyping the Touchscreen Enclosure
 Now that the basic functionality of the system had been determined, we returned to the question of where to place the touchscreen.
 Instinctively, we moved it to the door of the fridge, but this presented a problem: the user would be unable to view the screen while the fridge was open.
 We debated the pros and cons of this for a while.
-On the hand, perhaps the user shouldn't be looking at the screen while the door is open; encouraging the user to look at the screen while the door is open might waste energy.
-On the other hand, perhaps users need to see what is on the screen while they are looking inside the fridge, and if they are unable to, this might result in frustration and repeated door opening.
-In the end, we decided to err on the side of giving the user more information, we and mounted the screen above the door.
+On one hand, perhaps the user shouldn't be looking at the screen while the door is open; this wastes electricity.
+On the other hand, perhaps users need to see what is on the screen while they are looking inside the fridge, and if they are unable, this might result in frustration and repeated door opening.
+In the end, we decided to err on the side of giving the user more information, and we and mounted the screen above the door.
 In the context of our mini fridge, this means putting the screen on top of the fridge, but in a full-sized fridge, this might mean putting it on the freezer door.

 We built the first screen prototypes out of cardboard in order to quickly explore different configurations.
 We chose to use a Raspberry Pi Touchscreen for our project, so all of the enclosures were built to fit that.
 After a few iterations of the cardboard prototypes, we had arrived at a concept that we liked.